 Here's a summary of our classes, courses and workshops that are suitable for new beginners.
 Please contact us for more details or to register interest.
 If the class is listed as a drop-in, you can do just that, you don't need to contact us first unless you would like a preliminary chat.
 If the subject that interests you is charged in blocks of classes you can generally arrange to try a class at a one-off rate.

 Five Section Yang style Tai Chi - Hilldene Centre, Southampton.
-7 - 8pm.
-Weekly classes - Please call for payment options.
+6.30-7.45pm.
+Weekly classes - Please call to check we are currently accepting beginners.

 "Waves & Clouds" Relaxation Tai Chi - Wilton Community Centre, West St. 10am £6 per session.
 1 hour drop-in.